CLCStriders/striders/_posts/2016-01-31-clc-striders-staverton-10.md

 Next for the Striders in 3rd place and showing excellent pacing was Nick Barry with an excellent time of 56:42.
 He was followed in the top 10 by James Oram who finished 6th with a time of 58:35 and by Iain Porter who  finished 8th with a time of 58:48.

-Finally, in the women&#8217;s race, the club was well represented by Liza Barry who finished 39th overall and 2nd lady in an excellent time of 66:37.
+Finally, in the women's race, the club was well represented by Liza Barry who finished 39th overall and 2nd lady in an excellent time of 66:37.

 There were 176 finishers in this first running of the Staverton 10, and CLC Striders are extremely grateful to everyone who helped to organize and run it.